jotbek/FractalZoom/README.md

     - Multibrot (Power 4)
     - Perpendicular Mandelbrot
     - Celtic Mandelbrot

+- **Shader-Based Rendering**
+  - Utilizes custom GLSL shaders to perform fractal calculations directly on the GPU for high performance and smooth rendering.

 - **Zoom and Pan**
   - **Zoom In:** Left Mouse Button